teamulster2/report/report/04_implementation/01_flutter_application.md

 ## Flutter application

-Flutter is a open source framwork developed by Google.
+*Flutter* is a open source framework developed by Google.
-With Flutter you can create several applications (iOS, Android, web application) with just one single code base.
+*Flutter* gives you the ability to create several applications (iOS, Android, web application) with just one single code base.
-So the development does not take place platform-specifically, but in one programming language and environment.
+Because of this, the development does not take place platform-specifically, but in one programming language and environment.

-The programming language used with Flutter is Dart.
+The programming language used with *Flutter* is *dart*.
-Dart ist a object oriented programming language that is very similar to C# or Java.
+*Dart* is an object oriented programming language that is very similar to C# or Java.

 // TODO: Mehr Informationen zu DART / Flutter